dotnet/sdk/documentation/general/torn-sdk.md

 Instead of `<PackageDownload>` the toolset package could be installed via `<PackageReference>`.
 This is how the existing Microsoft.Net.Compilers.Toolset package works today.
 This has a number of disadvantages:

 1. PackageReferences are not side effect free and have been shown to cause issues in complex builds.
 For example this package did not work by default in the Visual Studio or Bing builds.
-Deploying this at scale to all our customers will almost ceratinly cause issues.
+Deploying this at scale to all our customers will almost certainly cause issues.
 2. This approach does not solve all scenarios.
 The mechanics of restore mean that the compiler is not swapped until part way through the build.
 Build operations that happen earlier, such as [legacy WPF][issue-legacy-wpf], will still use the Visual Studio compiler and hence experience analyzer compatibility issues.
 3. Mixing builds that do and do not restore can lead to different build outcomes as they can end up choosing different compilers.
 Mixing the version of msbuild / dotnet msbuild can also lead to strange outcomes as they can end up choosing different compilers.

 ### Install the Framework compiler

 An alternative is simply shipping both Roslyn compilers in the Windows .NET SDK.
 This means there is no need for a `<PackageDownload>` step as the compiler is always there.
-This is a simpler build but it means that all .NET SDK installs on Windows will incease by ~6-7%.
+This is a simpler build but it means that all .NET SDK installs on Windows will increase by ~6-7%.

 This approach does have downsides: